ic3-software/ic3-reporting-api/doc/Examples.md

 ### [ic3-demo-plugin-js](https://github.com/ic3-software/ic3-demo-plugin-js)

-This example is creating new widgets and transformation using plain Javascript/Typescript code (i.e., no dependency on React).
+This example is creating new widgets and transformation using plain JavaScript/TypeScript code (i.e., no dependency on React).

 ### [ic3-demo-plugin-react](https://github.com/ic3-software/ic3-demo-plugin-react)

-This example is creating new widgets using React and Material-UI (Typescript).
+This example is creating new widgets using React and Material-UI (TypeScript).

 ### [ic3-demo-plugin-theme](https://github.com/ic3-software/ic3-demo-plugin-theme)